KarolisKirna/HomeAssistant-GreeClimateComponent/README.md

 6. OPTIONAL: Provide the `uid` parameter (can be sniffed) NOTE: This is not needed for all devices

-7. OPTIONAL: Provice input_boolean's to set lights, xfan, sleep and powersave mode on/off.
+7. OPTIONAL: Provide input_boolean's to set lights, xfan, sleep and powersave mode on/off.